Athozs/hass-additional-ca/README.md

 ### 2.1.
 Docker

-If you're running Home Assistant with Docker:
+To install without HACS, if you're running Home Assistant with Docker:

 * Download and install using `git`: